 Unless your doctor tells you otherwise, continue your normal diet.

-If you miss an appointment to receive an injection of omalizumab, you should call your doctor as soon as possible.
-The missed dose should be given as soon as it can be rescheduled.
+If you miss an appointment to receive omalizumab injection, call your doctor as soon as possible.

-pain, redness, swelling, warmth, burning, stinging, bruising, hardness (bump), or itching in the place omalizumab was injected
+pain, redness, swelling, warmth, burning, bruising, hardness, or itching in the place omalizumab was injected

 pain, especially in the joints, arms, or legs